 Patients who have a catheter will also be given a prescription for an antibiotic to reduce the risk for urinary infection developing.
 Sometimes this antibiotic will cause diarrhea.
 Eating yogurt or giving an over-the-counter probiotic (such as Culturelle) may help with this.

-Except for the stitch holding the catheter in place, there are no stitches that need to be removed.
-You may see some stitch material on the penis or scrotum, and these will dissolve on their own.
+Except for the stitches holding the Vaseline gauze in place over the graft, there are no stitches that need to be removed.
+Don’t worry if you see some stitches on our around the graft.
+These are normal and will dissolve on their own with time.

 Temperatures even as high as over 101ºF can be normal the first night after surgery.
 Fevers and irritability the first few days after surgery may indicate a virus or ear, throat, or lung infection.
 You should call your primary care physician if this occurs.
 Wound infections with fever are very unusual after hypospadias repair, and do not occur until about a week after surgery.

 It is rare to have an emergency after hypospadias surgery.
 Most concerns are not urgent and you can email us at email@example.com during normal business hours to ask your question.
 If you believe there is an urgent issue, you can call us any time at 214-618-4405.
 We encourage you to first review postoperative photographs on our website before calling if you are worried about how the bandages or wounds look.